VeetiJoensuu/weather-app/README.md

 https://veetijoensuu.github.io/weather_app/

-Google Apps Script (GitHub Pages uses HTTPS and doesn't allow direct requests to OpenWeatherMap because of HTTP response)
+Google Apps Script (It is good practice to hide your API keys, which was difficult to do on a static GitHub pages site)

 function doGet(e) {
   const apiKey = '{my OpenWeatherMap API key}';